The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: Predefined Structures

 \textbf{The checkerboard decomposition.} Aside from the hopping phases and hopping matrix elements, the \texttt{Hopping\_matrix\_type} type contains information concerning the checkerboard decomposition.
 In Eq.~\eqref{Checkerboard.Eq} we wrote the hopping Hamiltonian as:

 with the rule that if $k$ and $k'$ belong to the same set $\mathcal{S}^{T}_i $ then $ \big[ \hat{T}^{(k)} , \hat{T}^{(k')} \big] = 0 $.
 In the checkerboard decomposition, $\hat{T}^{(k)}$ corresponds to hopping on a bond.
 The checkerboard decomposition depends on the lattice type, as well as on the hopping matrix elements.
 The required information is stored in \texttt{Hopping\_matrix\_type}.
 In this data type, \texttt{N\_FAM} corresponds to the number of sets (or families) ($N_T$ in the above equation). \texttt{L\_FAM(1:N\_FAM)} corresponds to the number of bonds in the set, and finally, \texttt{LIST\_FAM(1:N\_FAM, 1:max(L\_FAM(:)), 2)} contains information concerning the two legs of the bonds.
-In the checkerboard decomposition, care has to be taken for local terms: each site occurs multiple times in the list of bonds.
-Since we have postulated translation symmetry, a one-dimensional array, \texttt{Multiplicity}, of length given by the number of orbitals per unit cell suffices to encode the required information.
 Finally, to be able to generate the imaginary time step of length $\Delta \tau$ we have to know by which fraction of $\Delta \tau$ we have to propagate each set.
 This information is given in the array \texttt{Prop\_Fam}.

 As an example we can consider the three-leg ladder lattice of Figure~\ref{fig_predefined_lattices}(c).
 Here the number of sets (or families) \texttt{N\_FAM} is equal to four, corresponding to the red, green, black and blue bonds.
 It is clear from the figure that bonds in a given set do not have common legs, so that hopping instances on the bonds of a given set commute.
-For this three-leg ladder, we see that the middle orbital in a unit cell appears in each set or family.
-It hence has a multiplicity of four.
-On the other hand, the top and bottom orbitals have a multiplicity of 3 since they appear in only three of the four sets.

 \paragraph*{Usage: the \texttt{Hopping\_Matrix\_type} }

 There are \path{N_bonds} hopping matrix elements emanating from a given unit cell, defined so that looping over all of the elements does not overcount the bonds.
 For each bond, the array \texttt{List} contains the full information to define the RHS of Eq.~\eqref{eq:hop}.
 The hopping amplitudes are stored in the array \texttt{T} and the local potentials in the array \texttt{T\_loc} (See Table~\ref{table:Hopping_matrix}).
 The \texttt{Hopping\_Matrix\_type} type also contains the information for the checkerboard decomposition.